Aggstein Castle: History

 The castle was probably built at the beginning of the 12th century by Manegold III of Acchispach (Aggsbach).
 In 1181, it came into the possession of the Kuenring family of Aggsbach-Gansbach.
 It was besieged and conquered in 1230/31 during the uprising led by Hadmar III and his vassals against Duke Frederick II of Austria.
 In the disputes over the succession of Frederick II, or herrscherlosen Zeit (the "time without a ruler"), the Kuenrings switched sides a few times.
 Thus Leutold Kuenring outmanoeuvred the Austrian nobility in their revolt against Duke Albert: subsequently, the castle was besieged and conquered in turn in 1295/96.
 The last Kuenring, Leopold II, held the castle from 1348 to 1355.
 After that, it fell into disrepair.

 In 1429, Duke Albert V assigned the castle to his chamberlain, Jörg (Georg) Scheck von Wald.
-Albrecht commissioned him to rebuild the ruined castle to secure the passage of ships on the Danube.
+Albert commissioned him to rebuild the ruined castle to secure the passage of ships on the Danube.
 In 1438 Scheck von Wald received the right to tolls for ships travelling upriver.
 In return, he had to maintain the towpaths by which the barges were drawn upstream.
 In addition he built a toll house on the riverbank that now serves as a forestry house.
 Over time, he became a robber baron, raiding the ships on the Danube.
 Hence his nickname, "Schreckenwald", (wordplay on his family name, Scheck von Wald, meaning "Terror Forest"), which is said to have been given to him because of his cruelty towards the population.
 In 1463 the castle was besieged again by another robber baron, Georg von Stain.
 He defeated Scheck von Wald and took over the castle as collateral, since the Duke was said to owe him money.
 In 1476 von Stain was expelled by Ulrich Freiherr von Graveneck who ruled the castle from 1476 to 1477, until he, too, was forced to surrender it.